seekwhencer/Playlist-Automation/README.md

 The Randomness will be affected by the age of the files, by a hot rotation of the newest files, and spots and podcast every nth tracks.
 At the time only Deutschlandfunk / DRadio podcasts are usable.
 The Podcast files will be downloaded and stored on the harddisk.
 And playlists or shows can be scheduled.
 They can start automatically by time and weekday.
+All data will be stored in json files.
+No Database needed.

 Hardware